jlm9/Proxmox_Scripts/Destroy Script/README.md

   apt-get install jq
   Make sure you check if your server has the --purge option on the qm destroy command.
 If not, refer to the script comments to comment out all mentions of --purge.
   If you want to have less input, get rid of all calls to is_confirmed function (Not Recommended).
+  Recommendation: You can install screen (apt -get install screen) and run the script using screen.
+Then press ctrl-a then the d key to detach the screen session after all inputs have been completed.
+Then you can log out and it will still run.
 Note: This was tested with python 3.7, it is unknown if it works with lower.
    Disclaimer: Please ensure you read the confirmations, this is a destructive script.